bcmichael/RNMR-Docs/docs/command/full_command.md

 Prerequisites: Acquisition running; RNMRA only

 Description:
-`WAIT` halts acquisition after nwait shots. /ERR may be used to specify a label to jump to in the event of an error.
+`WAIT` waits during acquisition.
+While waiting commands cannot be entered at the console. `WAIT` will terminate if [acquisition](syntax#acquisition) finishes the specified number of scans (`NA` or `NWAIT`) or if a [signal](syntax#signals) is sent by the spectrometer. /ERR may be used to specify a label to jump to in the event of an error during acquisition.

-Pressing Q while `WAIT` is active calls `QUIT` to halt acquisition after the phase cycle is completed.
-Remember that another Q while `QUIT` is finishing the phase cycle halts immediately.
+Pressing Q while `WAIT` is active calls `QUIT` to halt acquisition.

-Pressing ^ while `WAIT` is active pauses the acquisition and returns control to the user at the command line.
-Entering exit from this command line resumes acquisition.
+Pressing ^ while `WAIT` is active returns control to the user at the command line.
+Entering exit from this command line resumes waiting. `WAIT` cannot terminate while in this state even if acquisition finishes or a signal is sent.
+Multi-dimensional acquisition usually relies on `WAIT` terminating in response to signals so the signal can be properly handled.
+As a result leaving the system at this console can effectively pause multi-dimensional acquisition.
 ## WAVB
 Perform weighted average of blocked record